JakimLi/pandaria/doc/usage.md

 * request body: classpath:user.json
 ```

-### basic uri
+### base uri
-In order to shorten the uri and reduce the duplication, you can configure a `basic uri` and then use relative uri when
+In order to shorten the uri and reduce the duplication, you can configure a `base uri` and then use relative uri when
 sending requests.

 ```